erenakgunduz/TAvionix-app/README.md

-# TAvionix @ NU
+# TAvionix App

-Documentation for the TA management software
+TA management software built with Mantine+Next+Supabase as final project for Software Engineering --- this is the final version, as intended by the project plan

-Hola
+Hari's version (as our first working revision) is presented [here](https://youtu.be/XdeexJmGVq8), and the source code can be found [here](https://github.com/sreeharinaidu46/TA)